Pasidu09-SL/RecipeBook-0.2/README.md

-# Yash Recipe Website
+# Recipe Book Website

-The HTML files and resources for the Yash Recipe website are located in this repository.
+The HTML files and resources for the Recipe Book website are located in this repository.
 A variety of recipes are available on the web, with a focus on delectable and simple cuisine.
 An overview of the files and their purposes can be seen below.

 ## How to Navigate